Japanese asset price bubble: Asset prices

 By 1989, land prices in commercial districts in Tokyo began to stagnate, while land prices in residential areas in Tokyo actually dipped by 4.2% compared to 1988.
 Land prices in prime areas in Tokyo also peaked around this time; Ginza district was the most expensive, peaking at 30,000,000¥/1 sq. meter (U$218,978 based on assumption 1U$ = 137¥).
 Yokohama (Kanagawa prefecture) experienced a slowdown due to its location closer to Tokyo.
 Saitama (Saitama) and Chiba (Chiba) still chalked up healthy gains in land prices.
 All other urban cities in Japan had yet to see the impact of a slowdown in Tokyo.

-At their peak, prices in central Tokyo were such that the 1.15 square kilometer Tokyo Imperial Palace grounds were estimated to be worth more than all the land in the entire state of California.
+At their peak, prices in central Tokyo were such that the 1.15 square kilometer Tokyo Imperial Palace grounds were estimated to be worth more than the entire real estate value of California.

 Between 1990 and mid-1991, most urban lands had already reached their peak.
 The lag effect from the fall of Nikkei 225 pushed down the prices of urban land in most parts of Japan by the end of 1991.
 The bubble collapse was officially declared in early 1992 – as land prices dropped the most in this period.
 Tokyo experienced the worst of the catastrophe.
 Land prices in residential areas on average 1 sq/meter slid 19% while commercial land prices declined 13% compared to 1991.
 Overall land prices in residential areas and commercial districts in Tokyo fell to the lowest level since 1987.